lipika-tech/DataScience_Course/README.md

 # DataScience_Course
-Beginner to Pro _ My Data Science Course PPT on YouTube for a client Education Nest
+Beginner to Pro _ My Data Science Course PPT on YouTube for a Client!